userbradley/documentation.breadnet.co.uk/docs/cloud/fly/mkdocs-on-fly.md

 * Have a working mkdocs site
 * Have a GitHub account
 * Have a fly.io account (They're free)

+If you would like me to create a Video walkthrough on how to do this, please let me know by opening an issue on GitHub

 ### Configure the Dockerfile